 Jane and Dave are thankful for the education and Moral Focus virtues their children received at Vanguard.
 With Dylan’s decision to attend Grandville and his love of sports – bowling, basketball, and baseball – they are eager to see what the next several years bring.
 And who knows, a Lazoski grandchild might just find their way to being a Vanguard student!

 Vanguard Charter Academy is a free public charter school in Wyoming, Mich., serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.